 - the kind of medical treatment you want or don’t want.

 - how you want people to treat you.

 - what you want your loved ones to know.

 We hope this website has been helpful to you.
-For any other questions you may have, or to speak with the Rev. Watkins about any of the things mentioned here, please feel free to call.
+For any other questions you may have, or to speak with The Rev. Ramona Scarpace about any of the things mentioned here, please feel free to call.
 (651-646-6175)

 Most merciful God,